axelarnetwork/axelar-examples/examples/evm/its-canonical-token/README.md

 ## Example

-This example deploys the token on Fantom and Avalanche, it then registers the token as a canonical token on Fantom and Avalanche.
-It then mints 1000 tokens and sends them to Avalanche
+This example deploys the token on Fantom and Avalanche, it registers the token as a canonical token on Fantom and Avalanche.
+After the token is registered it mints 1000 tokens on Fantom and send them via the Interchain Token Service to Avalanche.

 ```bash
 npm run deploy evm/its-canonical-token local